champ3oy/blackstar-docs/readme.md

 # Blackstar API Documentations

-### Introduction
+#### Introduction

-Welcome to the Blackstar Developer Documentation where you'll learn how to integrate our Investment products with Blackstar APIs.
+Welcome to the Blackstar Developer Documentation where you'll learn how to integrate our Investment products with the Blackstar APIs.

 #### API Basics

 > **_Before you begin!_**
 > To get started, please contact us to create an account for your organization.
 We will provide you with test accounts that you can use to test and make API calls.

-The Blackstar API provides access to virtually all the features available on our [app](), allowing you to integrate and extend them within your own application.
+The Blackstar API provides access to virtually all the features available on our [app](https://linktr.ee/tech.blackstargroup), allowing you to integrate and extend them within your own application.
 Designed to be RESTful, the API is organized around the primary resources you'll interact with.

 ##### HTTP Methods